Living Eyes (Bee Gees album): Recording

-Critical reception
+Commercial reception

 Sales of Living Eyes were far lower than those of their previous album, Spirits Having Flown.
-In the US, the disco backlash was still strong, and many radio stations were not even playing the Bee Gees by 1981.
-Also, RSO Records had fallen out of the position to promote and sell records it had once held.
-Promotional staff had been cut to the bone mid-year because they had simply had no product to sell.
-There was also a Bee Gees lawsuit going on against Robert Stigwood and RSO Records, which did not help matters.
+In the US, the disco backlash was still strong, and many radio stations outright refused to play the record because the Bee Gees name was on it.
+Also, RSO Records was in no position to support the group; the label's massive investment in disco had wiped them out so thoroughly that by mid-1981, they had no functioning promotional division or marketing team.
+There was also an ongoing Bee Gees lawsuit against Robert Stigwood and the label, which did not help matters.

-The Bee Gees themselves subsequently dismissed this album as weak, and having been recorded under pressure from their record company and management at a time when they needed to rethink their direction.
+The Bee Gees themselves subsequently dismissed this album as weak, claiming that it had been recorded under pressure from their record company and management at a time when they needed to rethink their direction.
 Despite this, Barry commented about Living Eyes following its release, "It's our finest album in terms of depth, performance and quality of the production.
 It's been about 11 months working on this album, and we do tend to work an awful long time on our albums because we want to be sure."
 But in 1984, Barry admitted: "Obviously, we had a scare with Living Eyes.
 It wasn't the kind of album we should have brought out at that point.
 It was a little too downbeat, as opposed to having energy.
 But we were trying to go for a change, to draw ourselves away from the falsetto vocals and do something that might be a little different.
 We knew the risks when we did that."

 Barry claimed, in 1990, "Living Eyes was just what was needed for us.
 We needed to stop being what we were.
 It was driving us all round the twist.
 We needed at that point to step back and look at our lives as individuals."